isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Prior to Kea 1.7.8 release, in order to recover from the terminated state, the administrator had to shutdown both servers and then start both of them.
-Since Kea 1.7.8 release it is allowed to restart the servers sequentially, i.e. restart one server and then restart another one.
+   Prior to Kea 1.7.8, to recover from the terminated state, the administrator had to shut down both servers and then start both of them.
+Since Kea 1.7.8, it is possible to restart the servers sequentially, i.e. restart one server and then restart the other one.
 The clocks must be in sync before restarting the servers.

 .. note::

-   The clock skew is only assessed between two active servers and only the active servers may enter the terminated state if it is too high.
-As of Kea 1.7.8, the clock skew between the active and the backup servers is not assessed because the active servers do not exchange heartbeat messages with the backup servers.
+   The clock skew is only assessed between two active servers, and only the active servers enter the ``terminated`` state if the skew is too high.
+Since Kea 1.7.8, clock skew between active and backup servers is not assessed, because active servers do not exchange heartbeat messages with backup servers.

 .. _ha-https-support:

 HTTPS Support
 ~~~~~~~~~~~~~

-Since version 1.9.7 HTTPS is supported by the High Availability hooks
+Since Kea 1.9.7, the High Availability hook library supports HTTPS
-library using the TLS/HTTPS support described in :ref:`tls` where
-more details can be found.
+via TLS, as described in :ref:`tls`.

 The HTTPS configuration parameters are:

-- the ``trust-anchor`` parameter specifies the name of a file or directory
+- ``trust-anchor`` - specifies the name of a file or directory
-  where the certification authority (CA) certificate of a Control Agent can
+  where the certification authority certificate of a Control Agent can
   be found.

-- the ``cert-file`` parameter specifies the name of the file containing
+- `cert-file`` - specifies the name of the file containing
   the end-entity certificate to use.

-- the ``key-file`` parameter specifies the private key of the end-entity
+- ``key-file`` - specifies the private key of the end-entity
   certificate to use.

-These parameters can be configured at the global level and at the peer
+These parameters can be configured at the global and peer
-level.
-When configured at both levels the peer value is used allowing
+levels.
+When configured at both levels the peer value is used, allowing
-to share common values with possible exceptions.
+common values to be shared.

 The three parameters must be either all not specified (HTTPS disabled)
 or all specified (HTTPS enabled).
-Configure to the empty string is
+Specification of the empty string is
-considered as not specified: this can be used for instance to disable
+considered not specified; this can be used, for instance, to disable
 HTTPS for a particular peer when it is enabled at the global level.

-As the High Availability hooks library is a HTTPS client there is no
+As the High Availability hook library is an HTTPS client, there is no
-``cert-required`` parameter: it is configured at the Control Agent side.
+``cert-required`` parameter: it is configured via the Control Agent.

 .. _ha-server-states: